brokkr/poca/docs/Settings.rst

 * ``<`` or less than - to insert, use the code ``&lt;``
 * ``&`` or ampersand - to insert, use the code ``&amp;``

-E.g. to enter the value *me & my*, use
+E.g. to use an ampersand instead of *and* in the above example, do

 .. code-block:: xml